Subscribe to stay updated

 Look at the examples below to see several examples of brands that have done exactly that.

-Sheyn have used an Eco mailer box made of 80% recycled material.
+Sheyn have used a kraft mailer box made of 80% recycled material.
 This takes their unique design onto their packaging.
-In turn, their customer has a memorable unboxing experience based around eco-friendly packaging.
+In turn, their customer has a memorable unboxing experience based around their packaging.

 Featured product: Eco mailer box